You are here: The Oldskool PC/Oldskool PC Software/8088 Corruption

 Questions and Answers

 Q: Is that a cat I hear in the background of the video?
-Yep, my 14-year-old tabby mix Niki.
+Yep, my at-the-time 14-year-old tabby Niki, gone but not forgotten.
 I didn't realize she was audible in the video until after it was submitted, and I didn't feel like re-editing the video for fear that I would be accused of tampering.

 Q: Big deal, my 8-bit C64/Atari/Speccy can do more with less.
 Digitized audio aside, yes, they can, because they have much more flexible graphics hardware.
 Even the simple act of being able to redefine the character font in text mode gives them much higher graphics capabilities than what we had to work with.
 The true hack of 8088 Corruption isn't the playback software, but rather the video conversion to make the most of CGA, which was very fixed and limited (can't change the font, can't change colors, etc.).

 Q: It has a hard drive in it; can you really call that a "stock" 5150?
-Since it was perfectly possible to add hard drives to a 5150 before the introduction of the XT (5160) in 1983, yes.
+No, I suppose it isn't "stock".
+But it was perfectly possible to add hard drives to a 5150 before the introduction of the XT (5160) in 1983.
 I have always claimed that all you need to run 8088 Corruption is a 5150, a hard drive, and a Sound Blaster, which is not an unreasonable or false claim.
-However, the criticism isn't lost on me, and I am working on a demo project that will indeed run off of floppies and not require a hard drive or sound card.

 Roadmap